nyu-pl-fa18/class02/README.md

 * *Link time*: final bindings of names to addresses
 * *Load time*: physical addresses (can change during run time)
-* *Run time*: bindings of variables to values, includes many bindings which change during execution such as function parameters to the passed argument values.
+* *Run time*: bindings of variables to values, includes many bindings which change during execution such as the binding of function parameters to the passed argument values.

 *Static binding* means before run time; *Dynamic binding* means during run time.